-According to the precedent, the requirement regarding "whether the basis is international standards or not", the technical regulation is not required to be the same as the international standards; however, it should be closely related and should not contradict the international standard (EC-Sardines case (DS231)).
+According to the precedent, the requirement regarding "whether the international standard is used "as a basis" for the technical regulation", the technical regulation is not required to be the same as the international standards; however, it should be closely related and should not contradict the international standard (EC-Sardines case (DS231)).

-Regarding the burden of proof related to the exemption, as with the precedent regarding Article 3.1 and Article 3.3 of the SPS Agreement (EC-Hormones case (DS26)), first, the claimant is obligated to prove that the relevant international standards are appropriate and effective (EC-Sardines case (DS231)).
+Regarding the burden of proof5 related to the exemption, as with the precedent regarding Article 3.1 and Article 3.3 of the SPS Agreement (EC-Hormones case (DS26)), first, the claimant is obligated to prove that the relevant international standards are appropriate and effective (EC-Sardines case (DS231)).